datenanfragen/verein-website/content/donate/index.en.md

 	"aliases": ["spenden"]
 }

 Thank you very much for your interest in supporting us!
 Your donation will help us to fund our current and upcoming projects so that can stay free for everyone.

 If you want to support us recurrently, you can also [become a supporting member]({{< ref "become-a-member" >}}).
 This way you can also give us a SEPA direct debit mandate.

-If you need a donation receipt you will need to give us your address.
-Please follow the form or contact us at [vorstand@datenanfragen.de](mailto:vorstand@datenanfragen.de).
+As a public-benefit organization, we can also issue you a [donation receipt](#donation-receipt-howto).